fortinetsolutions/Azure-Templates/GWLB/README.md

 ## Design

 As you can see in the diagram, the Gateway Load Balancer and associated backend pool will sit as a shim in between the Standard Load Balancer Frontend and Backend.
 Thus all traffic in or out of the Standard Load balancer will be forwarded to the Gateway Load Balancer and inspected by a FortiGate.
+The primary template here deploys the right side (Provider Side) of this diagram.
+A sample consumer template is available here as well, but is not necessarily meant for production.

 ![FortiGate-VM azure design](images/gwlbdesign.png)